-- Use of solar power energy solution to reduce our energy consumption costs via utilisation of natural resources. - New warehouses designs to take maximum advantage of natural lighting. - Use of LED lightings thereby reducing heat and chemical emission. - Use or purchase of office equipments with energy saving features. - Maintaining only minimum lightings and air conditionings during lunch hour.
+- Use of solar power energy solution to reduce our energy consumption costs via utilisation of natural resources. - New warehouses design to take maximum advantage of natural lighting. - Use of LED lightings thereby reducing heat and chemical emission. - Use or purchase of office equipment with energy saving features. - Maintaining only minimum lightings and air conditionings during lunch hour. - We are engaging consultant to propose new solar system at our new warehouse 3 roof top.